B

-B, or b, is the second letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
+B (minuscule: b) is the second letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is bee (pronounced /'biː/), plural bees.

 It represents the voiced bilabial stop in many languages, including English.
 In some other languages, it is used to represent other bilabial consonants.